A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Accurate Depth Estimation

 \subsection{Addressing Weak Reflections}

-In this section, we explore ways to amplify extremely weak reflections from objects-of-interest, either due to their material properties, poor orientation or extended range from the radar.
-Indeed, the precise level to which radar reflections weaken depends on a combination of all of these properties and we evaluate this further for a diverse set of objects in Sec.~\ref{sec:microbenchmarks}.
-While radar typically uses Doppler to detect weak reflectors that are mobile, in varied applications (surveillance, mapping, security, etc.) it is important to detect objects that are not moving as well (e.g. a parked car or road sign).
-While doppler can of course still be a practical solution for detecting relatively few moving objects, we instead focus on what can be done to improve a single capture.
+In this section, we explore ways to detect extremely weak reflections from objects-of-interest.
+Indeed, the precise level to which radar reflections weaken depends on a combination of material properties, poor orientation, small radar cross section, range from the radar and we evaluate this further for a diverse set of objects in Sec.~\ref{sec:microbenchmarks}.

-We note that while background subtraction is a naive solution to this problem, because of the the many orders of magnitude larger a noise reflector might be than our given target, even slight positional or power fluctuations between captures can leave very large peaks that make our target difficult to find.
-Further, background subtraction only addresses this problem for moving objects, not stationary objects that might also be dangerous.
+Our approach relies on the fact that -- because of image segmentation -- we are certain that the object we are looking for exists in a given angular span of interest, and we also know its object type (e.g. car or person).
+As a result, from historic data, we can determine a received-signal-strength upper bound based on the object type and each distance.
+Thus, reflectors within the angular span of interest that are significantly higher than expected (and their side lobes) can also be removed as clutter as described in Sec. \ref{sec:clutter} and weak target peaks can then be detected.

-Our approach instead relies on the fact that -- because of image segmentation -- we are certain that the object we are looking for exists in a given azimuth span, and we also know its object type (e.g. car or person).
-As a result, we can determine a received-signal-strength upper bound based on the object type and each distance.
-Thus, in-span reflectors that are significantly higher than expected (and their side lobes) can also be removed as clutter as described in \ref{sec:clutter} and target peaks can be detected.
+While we have so far focused on detecting static objects in high clutter scenarios, we extend \name\ to mobile objects as well by leveraging the Doppler processing that FMCW radars are capable of \cite{tifunda}.
+With Doppler processing, we show that we can detect and range moving objects even 20dB below the surrounding clutter at ranges of up to 300m (Sec. \ref{sec:dopplerresults}).
+Depending on how the camera is mounted, it may or may not detect objects up to 300 m.
+Thus, in this unique case, radar Doppler processing can also inform the camera to pan, tilt and zoom in the right direction and then perform image segmentation to identify the object for surveillance purposes.